discourse/discourse_api_docs/README.md

 Contributions are welcome!
 Start by cloning the repo.

-*This can probably be easily converted to a rack/sinatra app instead of node.js for development*

 To edit the api docs, edit the swagger.yml file not the json file.

 To view your changes locally, run: